x0backslash0x/infra-as-code/roles/selinux/README.md

-Role Name
+Role selinux
 =========

-selinuxoff

-Sets SELinux to disabled
+Sets SELinux to disabled or permissive, depending on its current state.

 Requirements
 ------------